So I’m sitting at the local pastors luncheon for the first time. I’ve always considered these meetings sort of like the TV show “The View”…

 So I think, “Well, I guess I’ll just focus on my good Christian brothers and sisters with whom I’ll be spending eternity.”

-Anyway, I was talking about that local Pastor’s Luncheon.
+For example, take that local Pastor’s Luncheon I mentioned.
 It’s made up of predominantly Bible-believing conservative men from smaller churches in the area.
 Pastors of the big churches are either too busy or see these guys as small potatoes, so they seldom show up…

 …or maybe they’ve shown up in the past and learned their lesson like I am today.